ANTH 425/JSISA 427 (Anthropology of the Post-Soviet States)

 The course will be conducted in seminar format, centering mainly on critical discussion of readings, with occasional lectures and films.

 Students are expected to complete the assigned readings before each class for which they are listed, and to participate actively in class discussions.
 For each class that has assigned readings, students should post a “reading highlight” in the online discussion for that day.
+For full credit, post before the start of class.
 A reading highlight discussion post should:

 1) identify a passage or key point for each of the readings assigned for a given day that you would like to discuss more, either to understand it better or to criticize it (or both).